This article is for:

 This is commonly used when separate documents share linked data in a single Wdesk Spreadsheet or Workbook.
 For example, you might have a 10-K and 10-Q link to the same balance sheet data in a spreadsheet.
 When you update XBRL in the 10-K, the XBRL in the 10-Q becomes out of date.
 To quickly and easily update the XBRL in the 10-Q, copy the XBRL from the 10-K XBRL profile into the 10-Q XBRL profile.

-Before copying XBRL from another document’s profile, generate XBRL to create a revision.
+Before copying XBRL from another document’s profile, enable XBRL and generate to create a revision.
 You will generate XBRL again after the copy for comparison.

 To generate XBRL before the copy:

-- Open the document you want to copy to.
+- Open the document you want to copy to and enable XBRL.

 - Leave the document open and follow the steps in the next section.